aces/sing-squashfs-support/build_data/README.md

 ```

 You will get a size for each of them, and a total size report at
-then end.
+the end.

 ### a) When the total size is small

-If the total amount of data is less that a terabyte, there's probably
+If the total amount of data is less than a terabyte, there's probably
 no point in trying to split it into several squashfs filesystems;
 just build a single large one and you'll be on your way.
 The utility
 called `mk_sq_slice` in this directory will do it for you and even